brando90/Normalized-Euclidean-Distance-and-Similarity-NED-NES-/README.md

 ```

 ## Citation
-If you use this implementation in your research you can cite:
+If you find this implementation in your research consider citing:

 ```
-@software{brandomiranda2021nednes,
+@software{bm2021nesden,
     author={Brando Miranda},
     title={PyTorch implementation of Normalized Eucledia Similarity},
     url={https://github.com/brando90/Normalized-Eucledian-Distance-and-Similarity},